HorizenLabs/zkverify-docs/docs/09-polygon_cdk_installation.md

 ./bootstrap.sh
 ```

-- Go into deploy folder and run prepare.sh script to compile and create the docker image (could take several minutes)
+- Go into deploy folder and run `prepare.sh` script to compile and create the docker image (could take several minutes)

 ```
 cd deploy
 ./prepare.sh
 ```

-- Edit config.json file and check:
+- Edit `config.json` file and check:
-aggregatorClientHost should be the CDK aggregator reachable address
+- - `aggregatorClientHost` should be the CDK aggregator reachable address
-databaseURL should be CDK Postgres URI
+- - `databaseURL` should be CDK Postgres URI
 - Start docker compose compose:

 ```